Mohan006007/jenkins-ec2-automation/README.md

 ## How to Reproduce

 1. Launch an EC2 instance and set up Jenkins.
+2. Install the required plugins:
+   - Role-based Authorization Strategy
+   - Pipeline
+   - Git
+   - Job DSL
-2. Create the described projects and verify their outputs.
+3. Create the described projects and verify their outputs.
-3. Manage users and roles via **Manage Jenkins > Configure Global Security**.
+4. Manage users and roles via **Manage Jenkins > Configure Global Security**.

 ## Purpose

 This repository is intended for beginners to understand:
 - Basic Jenkins setup and project execution.
 - Role-based access control configuration.
+- Usage of essential Jenkins plugins for automation and project management.

 Feel free to fork, explore, and enhance the tasks as part of your Jenkins learning journey!